-How to Customize the Free Twenty Seventeen WordPress Theme for Business
+How to Customize the Free Twenty Seventeen WordPress Theme

 Twenty Seventeen ships as the new default theme with WordPress 4.7.
 This business-oriented theme marks a noteworthy departure from the blog-centric default themes of the past and reflects WordPress’ broader transition from a blogging platform into a platform well-suited to creating all sorts of websites.